WebThingsIO/addon-list/README.md

   * `version`: The package version.
 This should be the same as in your `manifest.json`.
   * `checksum`: Checksum of the tarball
   * `api`: The API levels supported by this package.
+This is only necessary if your add-on supports gateway versions <= 0.9.X.
 This should be the same as in your `package.json`, so an object with the following 2 properties:
     * `min`: The minimum supported API level
     * `max`: The maximum supported API level